 Quick LinksMake a referral Weekly LGBTQ+ Youth Group Trans Group Workshop Behaviour and Conduct What is it like locally for LGBTQ+ Young People?
 What to do if you are worried about a child or young person

-The yOUTh Service is funded by the National Lottery Community Fund and works across all of Kirklees, providing support to LGBT young people aged 11-24, their parents and carers.
+The yOUTh Service works across all of Calderdale and Kirklees, providing support to LGBTQ+ young people, their parents and carers.

-- Support for parents and families of LGBT young people;
+- Family Support for parents and families of LGBTQ+ young people

-- LGBT youth groups (these groups are closed access - see below);
+- LGBTQ+ youth groups (these groups are closed access - see below)

-- Research into the further needs of LGBT young people; and
+- Research into the further needs of LGBTQ+ young people

-The service involves LGBT young people in improving services locally so that they better meet their needs.
-Our team works with organisations locally, regionally and nationally to improve the health and wellbeing of LGBT young people and to make Kirklees a great place for LGBT young people.
+The service involves LGBTQ+ young people in improving services locally so that they better meet their needs.
+Our team works with organisations locally, regionally and nationally to improve the health and wellbeing of LGBTQ+ young people and to make Kirklees a great place for LGBTQ+ young people.

 We take the views of young people seriously; you have the right to be listened to and as a young person you will be involved in the planning of groups and services.
 As a young person you may speak to us at any time and there are lots of ways you can get in touch with us here.
 If you feel we are not listening to you, you may make a complaint.

 If you attend our premises or one of our groups, you will find feedback cards which you can complete and return to us.
 During one-to-one sessions, you have the opportunity to tell us your thoughts and feelings, too.

 You cannot attend unless you have met a member of staff first.
 This is to keep everyone safe.
 If you turn up without having met a member of staff first, you will be refused entry.
 The same applies if you bring a friend/relative/partner who is unknown to our youth workers.
 Have a look at the behaviour and conduct section for more information.

 - Years 7 - 11, 4:30pm to 6:30pm